-As outlined in the Code of Conduct, the college is committed to the prompt resolution of any alleged violation of this policy.
+As outlined in the Code of Conduct, the College is committed to the prompt resolution of any alleged violation of this policy.
 The appropriate administrator will conduct an investigation as is necessary to determine the validity of the complaint.
-All such claims will be promptly investigated and corrective action taken, if warranted, to ensure that further harassment or sexual misconduct does not occur and the victim is protected through the best efforts of the college.
-It should be noted that the College's ability to investigate in a particular situation may be affected by any number of factors, including whether the report is anonymous, the Reporting Party is willing to file a report or to consent to an Investigation, the Reporting Party's request for confidentiality, the location where the alleged conduct occurred, and the College's access to information relevant to the alleged or suspected violation of the Policy.
+All such claims will be promptly investigated and corrective action taken, if warranted, to ensure that further harassment or sexual misconduct does not occur and the victim is protected through the best efforts of the College.
+It should be noted that the College's ability to investigate in a particular situation may be affected by any number of factors, including whether the report is anonymous, the victim is willing to file a report or to consent to an investigation, the victim's request for confidentiality, the location where the alleged conduct occurred, and the College's access to information relevant to the alleged or suspected violation of the policy.
 The College is nonetheless committed to investigating and resolving all alleged and suspected violations of the Policy to the fullest extent possible under the circumstances.